frees-io/freestyle/docs/src/main/tut/docs/effects/cache/README.md

 }
 ```

-To make the algebra parametric on the types of `Key` and `Value`, we wrap the declaration of the algebra inside a `KeyValueProvider`; but note that this class has no instance data.
+To create the algebra parametric on the types of `Key` and `Value`, we wrap the declaration of the algebra inside a `KeyValueProvider`; but note that this class has no instance data.
 The algebra assumes no specific implementation or representation of the data store, since that is a matter for each _handler_ of the algebra.
 For the same reason, it poses no type constraint on `Key` or `Val` with regards to ordering, hashing, or encoding, but it is assumed that equality is defined for both types.

 ### Using the Cache Effect

-The following code snippet shows how to import and use the operations from the Cache algebra inside a program.
+The following code snippet shows how to import and use the operations from the Cache algebra inside a program:

 ```tut:book
 import freestyle._